A Guide to: Outlook vs. Gmail

 Gmail comes with 15 GB of free storage and if you integrate your mail with Google Drive, you can email files up to 10 GB.

-Well, undoubtedly security is a major concern for any business and Outlook and Gmail both emphasize on the same.
+Well, undoubtedly security is a major concern for any business and Outlook vs. Gmail both emphasize on the same.

 You can also go in for end-to-end data encryption to make your email more secure.
 While Gmail offers third party support to enable this, Outlooks lacks this feature.

-Although, Gmail and Outlook both focus on ensuring a strong check on SPAM control, but one of the good features Outlook has is its ability to handle newsletter messages.
+Although, Outlook vs. Gmail both focus on ensuring a strong check on SPAM control, but one of the good features Outlook has is its ability to handle newsletter messages.
 Outlook automatically adds an unsubscribe button to them even if the email doesn’t include it on its own.